atomix/atomix.github.io/docs/latest/user-manual/custom-primitives/primitive-builder.md

 The builder accepts a `PrimitiveConfig` type on which to operate.
 Using a separate configuration class allows primitives to be configured via JSON/YAML configuration files or via the REST API.
 The configuration class should be a Java bean for which properties are mapped to JSON object fields using Jackson.

-The implementation of a primitive builder should use the configured [`PrimitiveProtocol`][PrimitiveProtocol] to construct a [`PrimitiveProxy`][PrimitiveProxy] instance and from it a proxy object implementing the primitive interface:
+The implementation of a primitive builder should use the configured [`PrimitiveProtocol`][PrimitiveProtocol] to construct a [`ProxyClient`][ProxyClient] instance and from it a proxy object implementing the primitive interface:

 ```java
 public class DistributedLockProxyBuilder extends DistributedLockBuilder {